aldajo92/ROS_ROCKER_POLARIS/README.md

 - **Utility Scripts**: Scripts to generate helpful paths.
 - **Launch Files**: Pre-configured launch files to execute simulation or just the controller with paths.
-- **RVIZ Configurations**: Custom RVIZ configuration to validate the path tracking.
+- **RVIZ File**: Custom rviz configuration to validate the path tracking, based on the rviz configuration provided by Polaris GEM e2 vehicle.

 ## Path Tracking Controller (pt_controller)